 Her expertise combines strong analytical and analogical skills, the understanding of business strategy and an unyielding dedication to individual growth, personal empowerment and life energy.
 Her specialties include the optimal timing in infertility treatment and the uncovering of hidden loyalties.
-She trained many practitioners in classical Chinese Feng Shui and Bazi (1999-2012), creating the French arm of the FSRC in 1999.
-She is no longer associated with this network.
-She has been a frequent lecturer since 2001, with a monthly presence on Youtube.

 Prior to founding her private practice in Paris in 1999, she had 19 years experience in sales and large scale project management in information technology and multimedia training.
 She worked for the public and private sectors, in France and in the U.S.A.
 (Beaubourg Public Library, City of Paris Library Network, Computer Library Systems, Linguistic Systems, MicroMentor).